dacooderr/OptiLock/README.md

 - "Why are my characters dark in the portraits on the end screen and shop"
 ``r_directlighting`` set it to ``true``.
 - "How do I change my fov"

 ``r_aspectratio``
 ``citadel_camera_hero_fov``
 Adjust these two values to your liking.

 - "The config broke this patch"
-the gameinfo.gi gets overwritten every major update.
+The gameinfo.gi gets overwritten every major update.
 You need to manually replace it again.

 - "I can't see trooper healthbars and boxes past a certain distance"
 ``r_size_cull_threshold "0.7"``  comment this out.